softwareunderground/awesome-open-geoscience/README.md

 - [Athabasca Oil Sands Well Dataset McMurray/Wabiskaw](https://ags.aer.ca/publications/SPE_006.html) – Well logs and stratigraphic picks for 2193 wells, including 750 with lithofacies, from Alberta, Canada
 - [ICGEM](http://icgem.gfz-potsdam.de/home) – Hosts gravity field spherical harmonic models and provides a webservice for generating grids of gravity functionals (geoid, gravity anomaly, vertical derivatives, etc)
 - [TerraNubis](https://terranubis.com/datalist/free/) – The new _Open Seismic Repository_, includes the classic F3 and Penobscot seismic volumes (which both also have wells and other data assets).
+- [Quantarctica](http://quantarctica.npolar.no/) – User-configurable [QGIS](#platforms) basemap for Antarctica with high-quality, peer-reviewed, free and open Antarctic scientific data

 | ▲ [Top](#awesome-open-geoscience) |
 | --- |